nedbat/coveragepy/doc/excluding.rst

 Branch coverage
 ---------------

-When measuring :ref:`branch coverage <branch>`, a condtional will not be counted as a branch if one of its choices is excluded::
+When measuring :ref:`branch coverage <branch>`, a conditional will not be counted as a branch if one of its choices is excluded::

     def only_one_choice(x):